 - 8.22 GOV.UK will send a notification to the licensing authority when a completed application form is available for it to download from GOV.UK.
 This is the day that the application is taken to be 'given' to the licensing authority, even if it is downloaded at a later stage, and the application must be advertised from the day after that day (as for a written application).
 The licensing authority must acknowledge the application as quickly as possible, specifying the statutory time period and giving details of the appeal procedure. - 8.23 The period of 28 consecutive days during which the application must be advertised on a notice outside the premises is, effectively, the statutory timescale by which the application must be determined (unless representations are made).
 This will be published on GOV.UK and must also be published on the licensing authority's own electronic facility if one exists.
 If no representations are made during this period, the licensing authority must notify the applicant as quickly as possible that the licence has been granted.
-The licensing authority must send the licensed activity as soon as they have been notified that the application is granted (subject to compliance with the conditions of the licence).
+The licensing authority must send the licence to the applicant as soon as possible after this, but the applicant may start the licensed activity as soon as they have been notified that the application is granted (subject to compliance with the conditions of the licence).
 The licence may be supplied in electronic or written format as long as the applicant is aware which document constitutes 'the licence'.
 If representations are made, the guidance in Chapter 9 applies.